osohq/oso/docs/getting-started/policies/application-types.rst

 ``nil``
 -------
-In addition to the built-in types, Polar pre-registers a constant named ``nil`` that maps to an application-language-specific "null" value:
+In addition to the built-in types, Polar registers a constant named ``nil`` that maps to an application-language-specific "null" value:

 +---------+----------+---------+----------+------------+-----------------------+----------+